Recycling & Disposal

 Household Hazardous Waste Recycling

-- There is no Town collection scheduled for 2022
+- There is currently no collection scheduled for 2023 - check back often as this may change

 - Visit the NYS Department of Environmental Conservation website's Household Hazardous Waste page for information and resources on where and how to properly dispose of many common household products, including paint, batteries, cleaning products, etc.